tencentyun/intlcloud-documents/yehe_doc/视频服务/媒体包装/操作指南/控制台适用指南_intl_en.md

 ![](https://main.qcloudimg.com/raw/ca34978793d405f87e5329aadc0c7a3d.png)

 The input component supports authentication.
 You can configure authentication for each input.
 The backend will automatically generate a username and password for it, and authenticate streams using HTTP authentication.
 You can also click "Rotate credentials" as shown in the following figure.

-Note: once you rotate credentials, the existing channel credentials will become invalid.
+>!
+Once you rotate credentials, the existing channel credentials will become invalid.

 ![](https://main.qcloudimg.com/raw/af9879f64b667cb86a0abf8c7f3ca24e.png)